-The apostrophe may be the most misunderstood punctuation mark in English.
-There are even websites dedicated to cataloging its misuse.
-Most punctuation marks fall between words to separate ideas or grammatical clauses, but the apostrophe is used within words and to combine multiple words which befuddles even native speakers.
+The apostrophe may be the most misunderstood punctuation mark in English—there are even websites dedicated to recording its misuse.
+Most punctuation marks fall between words to separate ideas or grammatical clauses, but the apostrophe is used within words and to combine multiple words.

 The apostrophe has a number of other lesser-known uses.
-It can replace omitted numbers (e.g. the class of ’72, the ’20s, etc.) and letters e.g. gone fishin’.
+It can replace omitted numbers (e.g. the class of ’72, the ’20s, etc.) and letters in written pronunciation slang e.g. gone fishin’.
 It can also be used to indicate plural letters, as in p’s and q’s, two A’s and four B’s, etc.